moorepants/dissertation/_sources/davisbicycle.txt

 Mont and Luke back in Davis.
 Before I'd come to Delft, Luke had mentioned the possibilities of applying for an NSF grant to fund the remainder of our bicycle dynamics projects.
-This was enticing, as Mont has not had much grant funding over the years for his lab, preferring to work spend more time researching less expensive endeavours than grant writing.
+This was enticing, as Mont has not had much grant funding over the years for his lab, preferring to spend more time researching less expensive endeavours than grant writing.
 We really needed some dedicated research time, as we spent the first few years taking teaching assistance positions which ate up most of our available research time outside of our